-An Absa Online or cellphone banking registered customer (individual only) can make use of the Western Union service by clicking on the International Funds Transfer gadget under the Payments function.
+An Absa Online and/or cellphone banking registered customer (individual only) can make use of the Western Union service by clicking on the International Funds Transfer gadget under the Payments function.

 The below options can be used to transfer money using Western Union: